eclisia/webapemlh/wp-content/plugins/creame-whatsapp-me/README.txt

 * `joinchat_views` is a visits counter to control when to show chat window.
 * `joinchat_hashes` if you set a Call To Action (CTA), when user launch WhatsApp or close Chat Window the CTA hashed is saved to prevent show automatically that CTA again.

+= WPML/Polylang translations =

+Join.chat settings are saved in your site's main language.
+For other languages translation go to *WPML/Polylang Settings > String translations*, filter strings group by "Join.chat" and update the strings for each language.

 = Google Analytics integration =